 Viceroys is a theater company co-directed by artists Matt Frazier and Jarrett King.
 Their mission is to awakens the need for artistic contact by unleashing fresh dramatic visions that ask new questions about diversity.
-In 2016- 17 they will co-produce with Salvage Vanguard the 28 Hour Plays festival, From the Salvage Yard -a three part reading series, and a remount of their acclaimed TopDog/ UnderDog.
+In 2016- 17 they co-produced with Salvage Vanguard the 28 Hour Plays festival on Oct 22nd at the Huston-Tillotson University.
 Email them at email@example.com

 Church of the Friendly Ghost

 Church of the Friendly Ghost is a 100% volunteer-run arts organization supporting creative expression and counter-culture community.

 The group originally formed at an old church on the east side in 2003 and over the years has included rotating casts of volunteers, artists, local audience and long distance pen-pals.
 The organization has presented over one thousand events to date including concerts, art exhibitions, workshops, film screenings and other adventurous excursions.
 In 2007 CotFG became a sponsored project of SVT and held monthly events at their former Manor Rd home until June of 2016.
 They continue to present high quality, cutting edge, experimental music all over Austin.